 Motorcycle accident cases differ from traditional car crash cases in numerous ways.
 For example, because motorcycles don't have protective exteriors, accidents involving motorcycles and passenger vehicles tend to result in more significant injuries and damages than collisions between two passenger vehicles.

 Additionally, motorcycle crash victims may be out of work longer and incur more accident-related medical expenses than passenger vehicle drivers and occupants.
 Motorcyclists also often face implicit bias from key players in the personal injury litigation process, including law enforcement officers, insurance adjusters, juries, and even judges.

 Evidence is important in any case, but it's especially crucial in motorcycle accident claims, where injured bikers can face complex challenges.
 If you were hurt in a Georgia motorcycle crash, here's what you need to know about the evidence that supports your injury claims.

 In order to have grounds for legal action, an injured motorcyclist's claim must contain the following key elements:

-The motorists may have behaved dangerously by speeding, driving while distracted, or breaking a series of traffic laws.
+- The at-fault party breached this duty of care.
+The motorist may have behaved dangerously by speeding, driving while distracted, or breaking a series of traffic laws.

-These damages may be economic or non-economic in nature, and can include medical expenses, lost wages, loss of income, physical pain and suffering, mental anguish, scarring or disfigurement, disability, humiliation, reduced quality of life, and loss of enjoyment of life.
+- The at-fault party's breach of duty resulted in the victim's injuries or losses.
+These damages may be economic or non-economic in nature and can include medical expenses, lost wages, loss of income, physical pain and suffering, mental anguish, scarring or disfigurement, disability, humiliation, reduced quality of life, and loss of enjoyment of life.